 Exports > Imports = Trade Surplus = Positive (+) Trade Balance

 Imports > Exports = Trade Deficit = Negative (-) Trade Balance

 Trade deficits have the prospect of pushing a currency price down compared to other currencies.
 Net importers first have to sell their currency in order to buy the currency of the foreign merchant who’s selling the goods they want.
 When there’s a trade deficit, the local currency is being sold to buy foreign goods.
 Because of that, the currency of a country with a trade deficit is less in demand compared to the currency of a country with a trade surplus.

 Net exporters, countries that export more than they import, see their currency being bought more by countries interested in buying the exported goods.
 It is in more demand, helping their currency to gain value.
 It’s all due to the demand of the currency.
 Currencies in higher demand tend to be valued higher than those in less demand.

 It’s similar to pop stars.
-Because she’s more in demand, Lady Gaga gets paid more than Britney Spears.
+Because she’s more in demand, Taylor Swift gets paid more than Pink.
 Same thing with Justin Bieber versus Vanilla Ice.

 The Government: Present and Future

 The years 2009 and 2010 have definitely been the years where more eyes were glaringly watching their respective country’s governments, wondering about the financial difficulties being faced, and hoping for some sort of fiscal responsibility that would end the woes felt in our wallets.
 Instability in the current government or changes to the current administration can have a direct bearing on that country’s economy and even neighboring nations.
 And any impact to an economy will most likely affect exchange rates.